MidgardOS/midgardos.github.io/docs/README.md

 MidgardOS will have the following features at first release:

 - RPM-based
-- CinC built-in
-  - OS configuration tools will leverage CinC via overrides that the chef code will read to set OS settings
 - Adhere to the merged `/` -> `/usr` configurration in most Linux distributions available now
 - Be designed for modern server hardware
   - This means that we will target UEFI bootloading only